OpenEDM/OpenEDM-wire-tensioner/README.md

 # OpenEDM-wire-tensioner

-This repository contains the design of the **Wire tensioning mechanism**, in particular, hardware design and firmware.
+This repository contains the design of the **Wire Tensioning Mechanism**, in particular, hardware design and firmware.
 Note that this design is a work in progress, it is not complete, and may contain errors

 Currently, the electronic hardware is assembled from heavily customized standard modules, as shown in the image below.
 An integrated hardware design is available in the [Hardware](https://github.com/OpenEDM/OpenEDM-wire-tensioner/tree/main/Hardware) directory, but it is still in the early stages of development